 A mixture of dwellings, aged care, shops and roof gardens was the basis for the concept.
-In striving for success the following considerations were made-
+In striving for success the following considerations were madeenvironmental performance of the site in its operation.
+It needed to have sustainability in the following areas-

 - Who would visit?

-- How long would they stay?
+- · How long would they stay?

 - How frequently would they visit?